cucumber/docs/content/community/faq.md

 If you cannot find a version newer than 1.2.5, change the groupId in your dependencies.
 {{% /block %}}

+## Upgrading
+Cucumber tries to follow the [SemVer](http://semver.org/) specification for release numbers.
+Essentially, that means that:

+* If only the right-hand (patch) number in the release changes, you don't need to worry.
+* If the middle number (minor) number in the release changes, you don't need to worry.
+* If the left-hand (major) number changes, you can expect that things might break.

+You can read the [history file](https://github.com/cucumber/cucumber/blob/master/History.md) to learn about the changes in every release.

+Implementations of Cucumber in a particular language, should have a `CHANGELOG.md`, describing the changed made per version.

 ## How do I run Cucumber?
 For information on how to run Cucumber, see [Running Cucumber](/cucumber/api/#running-cucumber).